adamsalter/sitemap_generator/README.md

 Raison d'être
 -------

-Most of the plugins out there seem to try to recreate the sitemap links by iterating the Rails routes.
+Most of the plugins out there seem to try to recreate the Sitemap links by iterating the Rails routes.
 In some cases this is possible, but for a great deal of cases it isn't.

-a) There are probably quite a few routes in your routes file that don't need inclusion in the sitemap.
+a) There are probably quite a few routes in your routes file that don't need inclusion in the Sitemap.
 (AJAX routes I'm looking at you.)

 and